 - when applying online, using the LINC Number method allows a PID Number to be issued immediately because it is the most accurate way of identifying a parcel of land

 The second way a LINC Number can be found is in the top left corner of all Alberta Registries Land Titles Certificates, issued after 1988.
-Please note that submitting a LINC number in this fashion requires a manual review and validation by Alberta Agriculture and Forestry staff.
+Note that submitting a LINC number in this fashion requires a manual review and validation by Alberta government staff.

 It is vital that your information be updated within 30 days of any changes so you can receive the best service and support during an emergency.
 Inaccurate and outdated information can result in the support team not being able to reach you or perhaps not knowing that you and your animals could be at risk.